The Politics of Personalized News Aggregation: General model

 \subsection{Key concepts}

-\paragraph{Joint news distribution} A \emph{joint news distribution} is a tuple $\langle \bm{\chi}, \bf{b}^+, \bf{b}^-\rangle$ of \emph{news configuration} $\bm{\chi}$ and \emph{probability vectors} ${\bf{b}}^+$ and ${\bf{b}}^-$.
-The news configuration $\bm{\chi}$ is a matrix of $|\mathcal{K}|$ rows.
-Each column of $\bm{\chi}$ constitutes a profile of the voting recommendations to type $-K,\cdots, K$ voters that occurs with a strictly positive probability.
-Each entry of $\bm{\chi}$ is either $0$ or $1$, where $0$ means that candidate $R$ is disapproved of and $1$ means that he is endorsed.
-For example, the news configuration is
+\paragraph{Joint signal distribution} A \emph{joint signal distribution} is a tuple $(\bm{\chi}, \bf{b}^+, \bf{b}^-)$ of a \emph{configuration matrix} $\bm{\chi}$ and \emph{probability vectors} ${\bf{b}}^+$ and ${\bf{b}}^-$.
+The configuration matrix $\bm{\chi}$ has $|\mathcal{K}|$ rows.
+Each column of it constitutes a profile of the voting recommendations to type $-K,\cdots, K$ voters that occurs with a strictly positive probability.
+Each entry of $\bm{\chi}$ is either $0$ or $1$, where $0$ means that candidate $R$ is disapproved of, and $1$ means that he is endorsed.
+For example, the configuration matrix is

 if $\mathcal{S}=b$, and it is